mixpanel/docs/pages/docs/analysis/advanced/other-advanced-features.md

     Yes you can as long as the data-type you’ve changed the property to is supported.

 - **Understanding the details:**
-    - **In Numeric: Can I change the operators on the upper and lower bound?**If you are looking for more control on the operators, please create a [custom property](/docs/analysis/advanced/custom-properties#creating-a-custom-property).
+    - **In Numeric: Can I change the operators on the upper and lower bound?**

         No, the operators have been fixed.
-The lower bound is always strictly greater than (≥) and the upper bound is just lesser than(<)
+The lower bound is always strictly greater than (≥) and the upper bound is just lesser than (<).
+If you are looking for more control on the operators, please create a [custom property](/docs/analysis/advanced/custom-properties#creating-a-custom-property).

     - **In String: Is (not set) included in (remaining values)?**